Presented by The North Face

 No refunds will be offered if the event must be altered or cancelled due to any circumstance.
 Deferral of registration fees to the 2019 Floppet may be offered if withdrawal is received no later than Friday, February 23rd 2018 and is for legitimate reasons.
 To withdraw, email: firstname.lastname@example.org

-Floppet Feast Tickets
+Floppet Feast Tickets (SOLD OUT!)

 - Time: 5:30pm